 Facilities and Services

-As a member of the National Collegiate Athletic Association and the Big 12 Conference, Texas Tech provides intercollegiate athletic programs for men and women.
-Both programs operate under NCAA and Big 12 rules and regulations as well as under the auspices of the Texas Tech Athletic Council whose membership represents the faculty, student body, Alumni Association, and a member-at-large appointed by the university president.
+As a member of the National Collegiate Athletic Association (NCAA) and the Big 12 Conference, Texas Tech provides intercollegiate athletic programs for both men and women.
+Texas Tech's 17 athletic programs operate under NCAA and Big 12 rules and regulations as well as under the auspices of the Texas Tech Athletic Council whose membership represents the faculty, student body, Alumni Association, and a member-at-large appointed by the university president.

-Female athletes compete in intercollegiate volleyball, soccer, cross country, basketball, golf, tennis, softball, and track and field.
-The women’s program has grown rapidly since 1974 with teams participating in state, regional, and national competitions.
-In 1993 the Lady Raider basketball team claimed the school’s first NCAA National Championship.
-The men’s program includes football, basketball, cross country, track and field, baseball, golf, and tennis.
+Female athletes compete in intercollegiate volleyball, soccer, cross country, basketball, golf, tennis, softball, and indoor/outdoor track and field.
+In 1993 the Lady Raider basketball team claimed the school's first NCAA National Championship.
+The men's program includes football, basketball, cross country, indoor/outdoor track and field, baseball, golf, and tennis.

-Dan Law Field at Griffin Park hosts the university’s baseball team and has been voted as one of the best places in the nation to watch a college baseball game.
-Track events are held at the Terry and Linda Fuller Track Complex, and soccer events are held at the John Walker Soccer Complex.
-Basketball games tip off in the 15,098-seat United Spirit Arena, one of the finest on-campus basketball-volleyball facilities in the nation.
+Dan Law Field at Rip Griffin Park hosts the university's baseball team and has been voted one of the best places in the nation to watch a college baseball game.
+Outdoor track and field events are held at the Terry and Linda Fuller Track Complex, and soccer events are held at the John Walker Soccer Complex.
+Basketball games tip off in the 15,098-seat United Supermarkets Arena, one of the finest on-campus basketball-volleyball facilities in the nation.
 In October of 2016, Tech debuted a center-hung video board with four displays and four corner boards throughout the arena.

-The Texas Tech softball and tennis programs enjoy the Don and Ethel McLeod Tennis Complex and the Rocky Johnson Field.
-The university’s golf teams began their first season at The Rawls Course in 2003.
-Named after Texas Tech alumnus Jerry S. Rawls, who provided an $8.6 million gift for construction of the course, The Rawls Course was named as the best on-campus course in the nation and second-best golf course in Texas by Golfweek Magazine.
+The Texas Tech tennis and softball programs enjoy the Don and Ethel McLeod Tennis Complex and Rocky Johnson Field.
+The university's golf teams began their first season at The Rawls Course in 2003.
+Named after Texas Tech alumnus Jerry S. Rawls, who provided an $8.6 million gift for construction of the course, The Rawls Course was named the fourth best on-campus course in the nation and second-best golf course in Texas by Golfweek Magazine in 2015.

-KTTZ–TV.
-A noncommercial educational television station, KTTZ-TV (Channel 5.1 in HD) is licensed by the Federal Communications Commission (FCC) to the university’s Board of Regents and operates as a division within the Texas Tech University System.
+A noncommercial educational television station, KTTZ-TV (Channel 5.1 in HD) is licensed by the Federal Communications Commission (FCC) to the university's Board of Regents and operates as a division within Texas Tech University.

 Channel 5's office, studio, production, master control, transmitters, engineering facilities and 817-foot antenna-tower are located on the southwestern campus triangle west of Indiana Avenue.
 The station broadcasts diverse digital programming 24 hours a day, seven days a week.
 The signal coverage zone encompasses Lubbock and thirteen surrounding counties and serves 157,000 households.